DaRos97/wavespin/progress.md

 - Change the `__init__.py` files to have a clearer package structure.
 - Write tests -> should be easy, just use the example files.
+- Remove plotSites from input arguments -> it's specific for the calculation.

 ## Classical